This is the multi-page printable view of this section. Click here to print.

 2 - How-to guides

-Users can create the Block Storage service by entering required information through the Samsung Cloud Platform Console and selecting detailed options.
+Users can create the service by entering the required information for Block Storage and selecting detailed options through the Samsung Cloud Platform Console.

 Click the All Services > Compute > Virtual Server menu.
-This will take you to the Virtual Server Service Home page.
+Navigate to the Service Home page of Virtual Server.

 Click the Block Storage menu.
-This will take you to the Block Storage List page.
+Go to the Block Storage List page.

-Snapshot Optional Select snapshot to use when creating volume through snapshot - After checking the Use item, you can select a snapshot
+snapshot Selection Select the snapshot to use when creating a volume from a snapshot - After checking the Use option, snapshot selection is possible

-- When creating service through snapshot recovery volume, provides recovery snapshot name
+- When creating a service via snapshot recovery volume creation, provide the recovery snapshot name

 - If not selected, an empty volume is created